Cutaneous Lymphocytoma Quiz

 Do you feel a lump/lumps under your skin?

-Treatment options include anti-inflammatory medication which may be taken orally and injected into the affected area, cryotherapy, phototherapy, radiotherapy, and surgical removal.
+Treatment options include anti-inflammatory medication that may be taken orally and injected into the affected area, cryotherapy, phototherapy, radiotherapy, and surgical removal.

 View the symptoms of Cutaneous lymphocytoma